xrdocs/application-hosting/_blogs/2016-07-12-building-an-ios-xrv-linux-kernel-vagrant-virtualbox.md

   - iosxr
   - cisco
   - linux
-position: null
+position: hidden
 ---
 ## A new platform..
 A new platform called 'IOS XRv (64-bit)' will appear from IOS XR 6.1.1 onwards.
 This is the successor to the previous IOS XRv (32-bit) QNX based virtual platform.
-The new platform is based on the latest IOS XR OS which is built on 64-bit Wind River Linux, and has amongst many other changes, a separate Adminplane and Dataplane.
+The new platform is based on the latest IOS XR OS which is built on 64-bit Wind River Linux, and has amongst many other changes, a separate Adminplane and complete access to the underlying linux environment.

 ## Linux and eXR (enhanced XR)

--This version of IOS XR has an infrastructure that allows people to develop and run their own applications in Linux containers on the router itself.
+*  This version of IOS XR has an infrastructure that allows people to develop and run their own applications in Linux containers on the router itself.

--Network Automation can be applied via puppet and chef.
+*  Network and System Automation can be accomplished using shell scripts, puppet,chef, Ansible etc.

--Customers can tap into telemetry that provides improved visibility into a network at a far granular level and less invasive process than SNMP.
+*  Customers can tap into telemetry that provides improved visibility into a network at a far granular level and less invasive process than SNMP.

 ## IOS XRv (64-bit)